mccsssk2/03.BeatBox2013-2014/README.md

 # Install.

+The installation is a standard configure-cmake-make process.
+The documentation URL above gives detailed instructions to compile.
 Suitable cmake and makefiles are provided, in addition to install instructions for each flavour. openmpi is not recommended, use mpich.

 # Sources description.